LukaszKrolicki/AnimeSearcher/README.md

 # AnimeSearcher
-Anime search made with pyton and Jikan API
+Anime search made with pyton and Jikan API, sorry for mess